daniel-vainsencher/daniel-vainsencher.github.io/src/iterative_methods_part_1.md

 ||Ax - b||_2 = 0.00002, for x = [-0.6667, 1.3333, -0.6667]
 ```

-In terms of the code, notice the algorithm is taken out of the loop,
+In terms of the code, notice the algorithm is taken out of the loop!
-and so remains unsullied by such lowly practicalities as the progress
+We do not modify it merely to report progress, not even to decide when
-report dominating the loop body.
-Also the loop is currently infinite,
+to stop.
+In fact the code above does not choose when to stop, we might
-until we add stopping logic it won't stop on its own.
-Once we start
+want to add logic for that.
+Once we start looking for such niceties,
-looking for such niceties, soon we'll want to:
+soon we'll want to:

 - look at only every Nth iteration,
 - time the cost of an iteration (but not auxiliary I/O!),